mishmanners/MishManners/README.md

 ![](https://github.com/MishManners/MishManners/blob/master/MishManners%20Room%20animated.gif)

 Everyday, I get to create awesome experiences and engage with the vibrant GitHub developer community.
 I've run many hackathons, and am an accomplished MC, speaker, and facilitator :microphone:.
-You'll often catch me at an event, speaking on stage, or find me on a live stream instead!
+You'll often catch me at an event, speaking on stage, or find me on a live stream!

 <!-- ![2021-08-10 20-43-14 2021-08-10 20_45_32](https://user-images.githubusercontent.com/36594527/131284497-24a6db5f-d86d-4548-81cc-fa6aa186892c.gif) -->